Perseus, Slayer of Medusa, by jovial_cynic, 2008. Image freely copyable under a Creative Commons license. Some rights reserved. |

 You might need an activation key if want to use Mathematica on Hermes.
 To get one, send an email to the author of this page.

-As an alternative, the Anaconda Python distribution is available in /usr/local/miniconda3.
+Your best Python alternative is to use the minimal Anaconda Python distribution available in /usr/local/miniconda3.
 The installation includes Python 3.9, as well as the handy conda and pip package managers.
-The latter are very useful for customizing your preferred set of Python libraries and environments.
-To make Anaconda your (permanent) default Python environment, run the following command:
+The latter are very useful for installing your preferred set of Python libraries in a customized environment.
+To set up your (permanent) default Python environment through conda, run the following command:

 /usr/local/miniconda3/bin/conda init